JordanSpencerWu/old-website/_posts/blog/2016/April/2016-04-01-my-nodejs-notes.markdown

 <a href="https://nodejs.org/en/download/" target="_blank">link</a> to go to the download
 page.
 By downloading Node.js on your machine you can start to use JavaScript in your terminal or command window.
 Remember that Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-Now you can use JavaScript not only on your browser but on your machine!
+Now you can use JavaScript not only in your browser but on your machine!
 Let's quickly test this out, in your terminal or command window type the following.

 {% highlight shell %}